ldstep/ldstephensnet/content/notes.md

 ---

+June 27, 2025, at 5:11:13 PM

+After the heat wave, a cool, cloudy day is more than welcome. 🌤 Current Weather: 70°F and Cloudy.
+Spent the better part of the day doing yard work.

+---

 June 26, 2025, at 11:59:10 AM

 Update: The new version of the Notes page wasn’t functioning as intended, so I’ve reverted to the old version, which unfortunately lacks an RSS feed.
 I apologize for any inconvenience caused.